Anydev-Team/blogspace-hanoi/blogs/1/content.md

 - All images used in blog posts must be stored in the `images/` directory within the blog post directory.
 This makes it easy to manage and reference images in the content.
 - Blog post must be reviewed and approved by a moderator before being published.
 This ensures that the content is accurate, relevant, and appropriate for the platform.

 NOTE: The `index.html` file is generated automatically from the `content.md` file using a static site generator.
 This allows for easy deployment and maintenance of the website without having to manually update HTML files.
-HOWEVER, the `index.html` file can be manually updated if necessary if you are member of Blogspace Hanoi.
+HOWEVER, the `index.html` file can be manually updated if necessary if you are member of Blogspace Lite.

 ## Collaboration Rules

-As for members in Blogspace Hanoi, we have defined the following rules for collaboration:
+As for members in Blogspace Lite, we have defined the following rules for collaboration:

 - Members should use git and GitHub to contribute to the platform.
 This allows for easy version control, collaboration, and deployment of the website.
 - Members should follow the file structure and rules for writing content as outlined above.
 This ensures that the platform remains consistent and easy to maintain.
 - Members should respect the contributions of others and provide constructive feedback when reviewing blog posts.
-This helps to maintain a positive and supportive community within Blogspace Hanoi.
+This helps to maintain a positive and supportive community within Blogspace Lite.

 Git and GitHub guidelines: (in example of changing button color on homepage)